corystone/activerecord-activesalesforce-adapter/README.markdown

 #### To use amphora-activerecord-activesalesforce-adapter you can either:

-1. Clone the repo and build the gem yourself with:
+* Clone the repo and build the gem yourself with:

         rake gem

+#### Or:

-2. Add a reference to your project using bundler.
+* Add a reference to your project using bundler.
 In your Gemfile:

         gem 'activerecord-activesalesforce-adapter', :git => 'git://github.com/amphora/activerecord-activesalesforce-adapter.git'